Directions to Servants

 Directions to Servants is a satirical and humorous essay by Jonathan Swift.
 Swift is known to have been working on it in 1731, though it was not published until after his death in 1745.
 The first few chapters are much more developed than the later ones, and it appears that the work was unfinished and uncorrected at Swift's death.

-The work is in 16 chapters: